ritonglue/go-stock/README.md

 ```

 ## Modification
 Just add a positive or negative amount to modify the amount of the stock.
 The quantity is unchanged.
-In case of multiple opened position, the modification amount is spread prorata their amounts.
+In case of multiple opened position :
+ - a reduction amount is spread prorata the amounts and a StockAmountReductionException is thrown if the reduction exceeds the amount in stock.
+ - an increased amount is spread prorata the quantities.

 ``` java
 		stock = manager.getStock();